The contact details for the NSW War Memorials Register have changed. Please visit our Contact Us page for our new details.

-Part of the German arsenal the gun was captured near Weincourt d'Equipee, France by the 57th Battalion 1st AIF on 8 August 1918.
+A German 15cm sFH13 heavy field Howitzer manufactured in 1917 by Friedrich Drupp.
+Part of the German arsenal, this gun was captured near Weincourt d'Equipee, France by the 57th Battalion 1st Australian Imperial Force on 8 August 1918.

-Senior Curator at the Australian War Memorial.
-His reply follows:
+From the Senior Curator at the Australian War Memorial (AWM):

-The gun was one of a battery of four guns captured.
-Two of the four are at Ballarat.
+This gun was one of a battery of four that were captured.
+Two of the four are in Ballarat.

 Memorial does not include inscription.